 “He’s fine,” Jade notified, keeping an eye on Mack through her rifle scope.
 “They’re escorting you to a private elevator that will take you right up to the 620 Loft and Garden.”

 Mack was familiar with the place she had mentioned since he’d seen it multiple times in the media, but under these circumstances, he was going to make an appearance there himself.
-With a job to fulfill, he had to along with it even though he felt out of place.
+With a job to fulfill, he had to go along with it even though he felt out of place.

-Soon enough, he was travelling up seven floors.
+Soon enough, he was traveling up seven floors.
 Once the lift had ceased moving, the doors slid open and he exited, turning to his left and catching sight of the outdoor portion of the venue.

 Both ends of the garden were lavishly decorated with clean-cut bushes whereas the center region of the rooftop exhibited a vast patch of green grass and pink flowers in accompaniment with a reflecting pool by the far end.
 There was a stage set up directly in front of the pool as a vocalist’s performance tied the mood of the gala all together.